here-Leslie-Lau/my-nvim/README.md

 First, let me explain that my \<leader\> key is set to `\`

-You can modify the keybindings to your preferences in file `lua/keymaps.lua`:
+You can modify the keybindings to your preferences in file `lua/config/lazy.lua`:

 ```lua
 vim.g.mapleader = "\\"
 ```

+You can modify the shortcut keys in file `lua/config/keymaps.lua`.

+### General-shortcut-keys

 | Shortcut keys | Purpose | Remark | Mode |
 | --- | --- | --- | --- |